 A baby will usually feel no discomfort from the use of a urine collection bag.
 But removing the tape that attaches the bag to the skin may cause temporary discomfort.

 There is very little risk of a problem from a heel stick.
 Your baby may get a small bruise at the puncture site.

 There is very little chance of a problem from having blood drawn from a vein.

-urine test for galactosemia.
-Removing the tape that holds the bag in place may
+There are no risks linked with a urine test for galactosemia.
+Removing the tape that holds the bag in place may cause mild skin irritation.

-Negative (galactosemia is not
+Negative (galactosemia is not present)

-Positive (galactosemia is
+Positive (galactosemia is present)

 The normal values listed here-called a reference range-are just a guide.
 These ranges vary from lab to lab, and your lab may have a different range for what's normal.
 Your lab report should contain the range your lab uses.
 Also, your doctor will evaluate your results based on your health and other factors.
 This means that a value that falls outside the normal values listed here may still be normal for you or your lab.

 18.5–28.5 units per gram (U/g) of hemoglobin (1.19–1.84 milliunits per mole of hemoglobin [mU/mol Hb]): The person does not have galactosemia.

 Less than 5 U/g of hemoglobin (less than 0.32 mU/mol Hb): The person has galactosemia.